By Mark Thompson

 By 1962, he had become a math teacher and guidance counselor for grades 7 and 8, as well as being tapped as the East Greenwich High School’s inaugural cross-country coach.
 In 1963, he became Eldredge’s assistant principal.
 “Mr. Lepry will combine his new duties with his regular assignment of seventh-grade mathematics instructor,” the Pendulum reported.

-In 1967, the School Committee picked him to become the principal, for $11,500 a year, after the junior high school left Eldredge for the old high school on Cedar Avenue.
-Despite his new responsibilities, he never eased up on his extra-curricular activities.
+In 1967, the School Committee picked him to become the principal, for $11,500 a year, at that new junior high on Cedar Avenue.
+Despite his increased responsibilities, he never eased up on his extra-curricular activities.
 He became faculty adviser for the Ping-Pong Club in 1970, and pushed to create a junior high baseball team.
 “He offered to pay a coach for the team with monies from the ice cream fund,” the Pendulum said.
 “The team is needed…because the present junior high team is monopolized by high school freshmen.”
 He also was serving as president of the private East Greenwich Ambulance Association in his “spare” time, along with spearheading roadside cleanups, and serving as president of the Parish Council at Our Lady of Mercy Church.
 He ran the town’s high-school equivalency program and the junior high school’s Rhode Island Heart Association’s “Ride for Heart” cyclethon.

 Mr. Lepry championed a greenhouse for the junior high, ran the school system’s summer school program, and shared his boat so junior high students could explore Greenwich Cove.
 In 1971, the graduating class left a crab apple tree as its class gift.
 “I hope it isn’t indicative of the class attitude toward their principal and school administration,” Mr. Lepry dryly observed.